Photo Contest

 Awards:

 Judging of the photos will take place from August 1 through August 15 by a public voting process.
-To stay in the loop, sign up for our emails at this link.
+To stay in the loop, sign up for our emails here.

 LHTAC staff members are ineligible for the gift card prize but may submit photos.